s3g/s3g-mc/docs/process-guides.md

 ## MC to Stereo Autogain

-Use this at the end of a multichannel sketch when you need a useful stereo monitor or print.
+Use this at the end of a multichannel sketch when you need a stereo monitor or print.
 It is not a substitute for an actual multichannel render; it is a controlled fold-down.

 Important controls: